fluid-project/infusion-nexus-demos/docs/SenseHatPi3.md

 Configure wireless networking
 -----------------------------

-To join to "nexusnet" network:
+To join the "nexusnet" network:

 - Run `wpa_passphrase nexusnet`
 - Enter the passphrase when prompted